*Links in this article may be affiliate links, from which we may earn commission. See our Privacy Policy for full details.

-If you’re an animal and/or nature lover, going to the zoo is a great activity to do.
+If you’re an animal and/or nature lover, going to the zoo is a great activity.
 You get to see wild animals and the habitats they live in without having to book an exotic (and expensive) trip.
 You can see wild animals (like tigers and zebras) in beautiful New England by visiting one of the many zoos in the area.

-If you aren’t sure where to look, here are nine of the best zoos in New England to visit—which one are you heading to first?
+If you aren’t sure where to look, here are the best zoos in New England to visit—which one are you heading to first?

 Maine Wildlife Park